CGS & CML Reference¶

 → format output (json/table/compact)

 Per compiled capability, the same CGS + CML + input yields the same primary HTTP request (fingerprint-based replay).
-Pagination and hydration add further requests whose count depends on result size, cache state, and flags — each follow-up request is still compiled and replayed like any other GET.
+Pagination and hydration add further requests whose count depends on result size, cache state, and execution options — each follow-up request is still compiled and replayed like any other GET.